 Like most drum machines from the mid-1980s, the Roland TR-505 generates its percussion sounds by replaying pre-recorded digitised samples of real drums.
 These sounds are stored as pulse-code modulation data in ROM.
 Whereas older machines such as the LinnDrum, Oberheim DMX, etc. typically stored each sound on its own ROM chip, with dedicated digital-to-analogue converter and associated circuitry; the TR-505 uses a much more economical design, storing all the sounds on a single memory chip and making use of a complicated time division multiplexing system to achieve limited polyphony.

 I first set about reverse-engineering the TR-505 in July 2015, in order to produce my own sample ROM.
 The first thing to do was to get a dump of the contents of the TR-505's original sample ROM.
 This is not quite as simple as popping the chip into an EEPROM programmer, as the Toshiba mask ROM which Roland used doesn't have a standard pinout.
 Fortunately, the pinout is described in the TR-505 service notes, so it was straightforward to build a wiring adapter on a breadboard.
-When dumping the ROM I mapped it to the pin configuration of a 29C010 EEPROM, which is functionally very similar for reading.
+When dumping the ROM I mapped it to the pin configuration of a 29C010 EEPROM, which is electrically (if not physically) similar enough for reading.